jsorant/fulll-back/README.md

 ## For code quality, you can use some tools : which one and why (in a few words) ?

-- Use a linter (ESLint) to define rules regarding code style (indentation, semi-colons, brackets...) and code security (eslint-plugin-security)
+- a linter (ESLint) to define rules regarding code style (indentation, semi-colons, brackets...) and code security (eslint-plugin-security)
-- Use a code formatter (Prettier) linked to the linter to auto-format code on save (integrated in the IDE)
+- a code formatter (Prettier) linked to the linter to auto-format code on save (integrated in the IDE)
-- Use SAST tools (Sonar, GitLab CI, GitHub actions, Snyk Code) to analyze code
+- a SAST tools (Sonar, GitLab CI, GitHub actions, Snyk Code) to analyze code
-- Use tools to detect vulnerabilities on dependencies (Snyk Open Source, Sonar...)
+- tools to detect vulnerabilities on dependencies (Snyk Open Source, Sonar...)
-- Use tools to detect vulnerabilities on Docker images (Snyk Container, Sonar...)
+- tools to detect vulnerabilities on Docker images (Snyk Container, Sonar...)
-- Use code coverage tools (nyc), especially focused on the domain layer
+- a code coverage tools (nyc), especially focused on the domain layer
-- Work in a Docker container to have a unique environment, this container is ideally the same used by the CI
+- work in a Docker container to have a unique environment, this container is ideally the same used by the CI

 Shift left: make available most of those tools in dev environment so that anyone can run them, and use them automatically in the CI/CD to detect issues fast.